roundhouse/FormBuilder-2-Craft-CMS/README.md

 ## Changelog

+* 1.21.16 - If you have files and email notifications turned on, you will now get file attachments to your email.
 * 1.14.16 - Fixed Dropdown FieldType from not submiting data.
 Fixed undefied error when adding Forms fild to matrix.
 * 1.13.16 - added getFormById($id) functionality, if you need to render form on frontend based on form id use getFormHtmlById($id) instead
 * 1.8.16 - Updated plugin version number